irmen/Tale/docs/source/index.rst

 mudlibs and `muds <http://en.wikipedia.org/wiki/MUD>`_ in Python.

 Tale is 100% pure Python and runs on Python 2.7 and 3.2+.
-It should also work on Pypy, Jython 2.7, and Ironpython.
-Console text colors are not supported on Ironpython and Jython however.

 You can run Tale in console mode, where it is a pure text interface running in your console window.
 But you can also run Tale in a simple GUI application (built with Tkinter).